thebrothersjourney/thebrothersjourney.com/source/_posts/my-first-blog-post.md

 ---
 extends: _layouts.post
+section: content
 title: My First Blog Post
-subtitle: Where the fun begins 😎!
-date: 2018-09-09
+date: 2017-03-23
-section: content
-image: /assets/images/locked.jpg
+description: This is your first blog post.
+cover_image: /assets/img/post-cover-image-2.png
 ---

 This is the start of your first blog post.